granum-tech/open_finance_library/vintage_analysis/README.md

   - `'quarterly'`
   - `'yearly'`
 - **`calculation_type`**: The type of calculation for the analysis:
-  - `'sum'`: Calculate the cumulative net call-off sum.
+  - `'sum'`: Calculate the cumulative charge-off sum.
   - `'percent'`: Calculate the percentage of cumulative charge-offs relative to the original amount financed.
 Default value if none given.
 - **`output_file_path`**: The file path for saving the analysis results.
 Leave it as `None` to use the default naming.